frederic-perez/AmE-dictionary/data/dictionary.md

 __worshiper__
 __worst nightmare__ _n_ The thing someone fears most.
 __wort__
-__worthwhile__ _adj_ Sufficiently valuable or important to be worth one’s time, effort, or interest.
+__worthwhile__ _adj_ :two: Sufficiently valuable or important to be worth one’s time, effort, or interest.
 __would you be so kind as to__ _phr_ :es: sería tan amable de, tendría la bondad de
 __would__ _v_ :mute:[wou~~l~~d]
 __woven__ _n_